alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 2,
+  slide_image2
+  filename="slide2.png"
-  :alt => "Text slide, listing content warnings.
+  alt="Text slide, listing content warnings.
 “Online harassment and abuse; mentions of racism, misogyny, sexism, suicide, rape and death threats; brief mentions of other horrible things on the Internet.”"
 %}

 Before we start, some content warnings.